hendrikb/ruby-convex-hull/README.md

 You need to fill the given `array_of_points` with instances of the `Geometry::Point` object.

+You have `be_verbose` as second parameter.
+Set it to true to enable a very talkative algorithm.
+Set it to false to **only** have the algorithm provide you an array (which you probably cannot see because you're not `puts` it)

 Again, see the `example.rb` for details on how to call the stuff using given arrays, points from CSV-files and such.